Yellow Flag Iris

 What does it look like?

-• Size: Yellow Flag Iris grows up to 1.5 meters tall.
+• Size: Yellow Flag Iris grows up to 1.5 metres tall.

 • Habitat: Yellow Flag Iris is commonly found along the shores of lakes, rivers, wetlands, and drainage systems.
 It thrives in both fresh and brackish water environments.